-VA calculates rate of pursuit by dividing the credit hours (or credit hour equivalents) being pursued by the number of credits considered to be full-time by the school.
+VA calculates the rate of pursuit by dividing the credit hours (or credit hour equivalents) being pursued by the number of credits considered to be full-time by the school.
 The resulting percentage is the student's rate of pursuit.

-The Chapter 33 housing allowance is paid if rate of pursuit is more than 50%.
+The Chapter 33 housing allowance is paid if the rate of pursuit is more than 50%.

-Training Time (Chapter 30, 35, and 1606)
+Training Time (Chapters 30, 35, AND 1606)